The most famous film from each Spanish autonomous community, according to artificial intelligence

 Madrid

-The most famous film in Madrid according to AI is… Pedro Almodóvar’s Women on the Verge of a Nervous Breakdown , released in 1988.
-Arguably Spain’s most famous director, Almodóvar is a native of Madrid and has set many of his films in the city.
-Women on the Verge of a Nervous Breakdown is perhaps one of his most iconic works and showcases the zeitgeist of late 1980s Madrid .
+The most famous film in Madrid according to AI is… Pedro Almodóvar’s Ladies on the Skirt of a Apprehensive Breakdown , discharged in 1988.
+Seemingly Spain’s most popular executive, Almodóvar may be a local of Madrid and has set numerous of his movies within the city.
+Ladies on the Skirt of a Anxious Breakdown is maybe one of his most notorious works and exhibits the zeitgeist of late 1980s Madrid .
 There are several reasons why this film stands out: its cultural significance, as the film was released during a time of significant cultural change in Spain.
 After decades of censorship and conservatism, the film’s open exploration of themes such as sexuality, feminism and individuality struck a chord with audiences, especially in Madrid; its use of the Spanish capital as a backdrop, with a city of passion, drama and endless possibilities; and Almodóvar’s signature style of melodramatic storytelling and a mix of comedy and tragedy.

 Catalonia